 Make sure you're aware of the type of cover you've got too - check whether it covers your kit, does it have legal cover etc

 Most foreigners can buy a visa for $60 at the port of entry to Tanzania.
-Sometimes there are long queues at the airport to sort the visa out so if you want to walk past the massive line with a bit of a smug look, sort your visa in advance.
+There are usually long queues at the airport to sort the visa out so if you want to walk past the massive line with a bit of a smug look, sort your visa in advance.

 You can check to see if you need a visa by putting Tanzania and your Nationality into the handy map on the Visa Machine website, you can also save yourself a headache by ordering your visa from them too.
 You can also check direct with the Tanzanian authorities by checking with your local embassy or consulate.

 Tanzania is a malarial area.
 Check with your travel clinic to see what vaccinations you might need and get advice on anti-malarial drugs.